Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Ethical Statement

 \section{Ethical Statement}

-Our research on fine-tuning timestep-distilled diffusion models with the proposed PSO generally does not has ethical concerns, except the usage of human preference data.
+Our research on fine-tuning timestep-distilled diffusion models with the proposed PSO generally does not have ethical concerns, except the usage of human preference data.
 We acknowledge the potential for introducing or amplifying biases present in human judgments, which could lead to unfair or discriminatory outputs.
 To address this, we commit to implementing diverse sampling strategies for both annotators and image datasets, and developing fairness metrics to assess and mitigate potential biases.
-We also recognize the importance of transparency in our fine-tuning process and the need to protect data privacy.
-Additionally, we are mindful of the potential for misuse of these models to generate misleading content and the environmental impact of computational resources required.
-We are committed to ongoing evaluation and improvement of our methods to ensure responsible development and deployment of this technology, including establishing guidelines for ethical use and exploring ways to enhance interpretability and minimize environmental impact.